bruceravel/demeter/documentation/Athena/hephaestus.rst

 - The formulas utility owes much to Gerry Roe, who pointed out a bug, and Erik Gullikson, whose similar utility on the web set me straight.

-- The information used in the chemical data utility is from the kalziumrc file, which was swiped from the Kalzium package.
-See http://edu.kde.org/kalzium/ for more details.
-The data for Mossbauer active isotopes was taken from http://www.mossbauer.org

 - The ion chamber and edge finder utilities were inspired by the similar utilities in the data acquisition program by Lars Fuerenlid